sahinakkaya/sahinakkaya.dev/_posts/2022-03-03-never-get-trapped-in-grub-rescue-again.md

 As always, I booted into a live environment and run `boot-repair` command.
 It was always working but this time...
 Even after finishing the operation successfully I could not boot into neither Arch nor Ubuntu (the two systems I had previously).

-Arch was originally mounted in `sdb3` and Ubuntu was `sda2`.
+Arch was originally mounted in `sdb3` and Ubuntu was in `sda2`.
 Considering the fact that I only messed with `sdb`, I should be able to boot Ubuntu, right?
 Well, yeah.
-Technically I did boot into Ubuntu but I didn't see login screen.
-It was dropping me into something called "Emergency mode" which just makes me panic! `sudo update-grub`...
+Technically I did boot into Ubuntu but I didn't see the login screen.
+It was dropping me into something called *"Emergency mode"* which just makes me panic! `sudo update-grub`...
 Nope.
-Same thing.
+Nothing changes.
 Arch does not boot and Ubuntu partially boots.

 Let me tell you what the problem was and how my ignorance made it worse:

-- While installing the new system, I saw a partition **labelled** "Microsoft Basic Data".
+- While installing the new system, I saw a partition **labelled** *"Microsoft Basic Data"*.
 I deleted it thinking it is not required because I don't use W\*ndows.
 It turns out, it was my *boot* partition for Arch, just labelled incorrectly...
 Big lolz :D But we will see this is not even important because I had to rewrite my boot partition anyway.

 - My Arch was installed in `sdb3`.
 When I created a new partition and installed the new system, `sdb3` was shifted to `sdb5` even though I did not ask for it.
 But the grub configuration to boot my system was still pointing to `sdb3`.
 That was the reason why Arch does not boot.
 It was trying to boot from `sdb3`.
 So I had to recreate grub configuration and reinstall grub to fix it.
 I run the following commands that I found [here](https://www.jeremymorgan.com/tutorials/linux/how-to-reinstall-boot-loader-arch-linux/) in a live Arch environment:
   ```bash